Daniel Francis Feehan: Bishop of Fall River

-On July 2, 1907, Feehan was appointed the second bishop of the Diocese of Fall River by Pope Pius X. He received his episcopal consecration on September 19, 1907, from Bishop Thomas Beaven, with Bishops Matthew Harkins and Michael Tierney serving as co-consecrators.
+On July 2, 1907, Feehan was appointed the second bishop of Fall River by Pope Pius X. He received his episcopal consecration on September 19, 1907, at St. Mary of the Assumption Cathedral in Fall River from Bishop Thomas Beaven, with Bishops Matthew Harkins and Michael Tierney serving as co-consecrators.
 During his 27-year tenure, he became known as the "Benevolent Bishop" and established thirty-six parishes.

-In January 1934, Pope Pius IX named the Reverend James Edwin Cassidy as coadjutor bishop of the diocese to serve as Feehan's assistant and successor.
+In January 1934, Pope Pius IX named Reverend James Edwin Cassidy as coadjutor bishop of the diocese to serve as Feehan's assistant and successor.

 Death and legacy

 Daniel Feehan died on July 19, 1934, at age 78.
 Bishop Feehan High School, a parochial school in Attleboro, Massachusetts, was named after him when it opened in 1961.